yairEO/tagify/README.md

---tagify-dd-bg-color              | Sugegstion's background color on hover --tagify-dd-item--hidden-duration | When selecting a suggestion, this is the duration for it to become hidden (shrink) --tagify-dd-item-pad              | Suggestion item padding
+--tagify-dd-bg-color              | Sugegstion's background color on hover --tagify-dd-item--hidden-duration | When selecting a suggestion, this is the duration for it to become hidden (shrink) --tagify-dd-item-pad              | Suggestion item padding --tagify-dd-max-height            | Maximum height of the suggestions dropdown (`300px` by default)

 ### Full list of Tagify's [SCSS variables](https://github.com/yairEO/tagify/blob/master/src/tagify.scss#L9-L24)